lucaong/cubdb/README.md

 `CubDB` is an embedded key-value database written in the Elixir language.
 It runs locally, and is backed by a single file.

-Both keys and values can be any Elixir (or Erlang) term, so no serialization and de-serialization is necessary.
+Both keys and values can be any arbitrary Elixir (or Erlang) term.

-The `CubDB` database file uses an immutable data structure that provides several
+The most relevant features offered by `CubDB` are:

-guarantees:
+  - Simple `get`, `put`, and `delete` operations

-  - Robustness to data corruption, as entries are never changed in-place
+  - Arbitrary selection of entries and transformation of the result with `select`

-  - Atomic writes: write operations either entirely succeed or entirely fail
+  - Atomic multiple updates with `get_and_update_multi`

-  - Read operations run concurrently, and do not block nor are blocked by writes
+  - Concurrent read operations, that do not block nor are blocked by writes

-  - Ranges of entries are selected on immutable snapshots, giving always a consistent view, even while write operations are being performed
+The `CubDB` database file uses an immutable data structure that guaratees robustness to data corruption, as entries are never changed in-place.
+It also makes read operations consistent, even while write operations are being performed concurrently, as ranges of entries are selected on immutable snapshots.

 ## Usage